NICI: shaping the future of fine dining

 “We don’t just say, ‘Okay, you’re all going to Rockpool’,” Lovett says.
 “Yes, Rockpool is one of our restaurants, but not everybody is suited to work there.
 It’s really important that we can determine that difference between restaurants, to make sure that it’s the right fit.”

-Jayde Harris, 25, a Kamilaroi woman from Boggabilla in northern NSW, completed her apprenticeship at Rockpool earlier this year and is now training there as a pastry chef.
+Jayde Harris, 25, a Kamilaroi woman from Boggabilla in northern NSW, completed her apprenticeship at Rockpool earlier this year.
+She’s now training there as a pastry chef.
 Harris was first inspired to join NICI after watching her brother Keith (a NICI graduate who’s now a qualified chef at Icebergs Dining Room and Bar) take part in a cooking demonstration at Barangaroo.
-After she completed her pre-apprenticeship training program with NICI, she first thought she’d like to work at Spice Temple, but after visiting Rockpool, she knew straight away that this was where she wanted to be.
+After she completed her pre-apprenticeship training program with NICI, she first thought she’d like to work at Spice Temple.
+However, after visiting Rockpool, she knew straight away that this was where she wanted to be.

 “It was a really steep learning curve,” Harris says of starting out in the iconic Sydney restaurant.
 “And there wasn’t always a lot of patience to go around – it could be a very intense workplace.
 We had a couple of chefs who were like, ‘get it done or get out of the way’.
 But I think we’ve all learned a lot from those chefs.
 And we’re better for it.”